cwinpy/cwinpy/docs/hierarchical.rst

       for resfile in resultfiles[1:]:
           mqd.add_data(resfile)

-To instead use the method of approximating the integrals over :math:`Q_{22}` use the expectation value of the distribution the ``integration_method`` argument would be set of ``"expectation"``.
+To instead use the method of approximating the integrals over :math:`Q_{22}` using the expectation value of the distribution, the ``integration_method`` argument would be set of ``"expectation"``.

-Rather than drawing samples from the :math:`\mu` posterior distribution, one can instead evaluate the distribution on a grid.
-To do this the ``grid`` keyword argument can be used to pass a dictionary, keyed on the hyperparameter names and with values given the grid points, e.g.,:
+Rather than stochastically drawing samples from the :math:`\mu` posterior distribution, one can instead evaluate the distribution on a grid.
+To do this the ``grid`` keyword argument can be used to pass a dictionary, keyed on the hyperparameter names and with values giving the grid points, e.g.,:

 .. code-block:: python